NYC - ROM

 The average price of all round-trip flights from New York to Rome clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from New York to Rome, look for departures on Mondays and avoid leaving on a Friday, as it's usually the priciest day.
+If you are looking for a flight deal from New York to Rome, look for departures on Tuesdays and avoid leaving on a Friday, as it's usually the priciest day.
 When flying back from Rome, Thursday is the cheapest day to fly and Monday is the most expensive.

 What is the cheapest month to fly from New York to Rome?